honne/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 :ref:`Lifecycle <http-restful-api-lifecycle-start>` and :ref:`Preferences
 <http-restful-api-preferences>` RESTful APIs.

+Fields that are macro-enabled are identified in the Hydrator Studio UI and documented in the :ref:`Hydrator Plugin Reference <cask-hydrator-plugins>`.

 Macro Functions
 ---------------
 In addition to macro substitution, you can use pre-defined macro functions.
-Currently, two functions are predefined and available:
+Currently, these functions are predefined and available:

 - ``logicalStartTime``
 - ``secure``